mmossman04/mmossman04/README.md

 # What's the post-grad plan? #

 I'm still pretty unsure of what path to take after my bachelors but I'm currently looking into occupational therapy.
-There will definitely be some traveling in my future, even if it isn't immediately after graduation!
+There will definitely be some traveling in my future ✈️, even if it isn't immediately after graduation!

 <!--